Frequently Asked Questions

 Q1: What is driving the university’s current budget shortfall?

 The university faces a $25–30 million structural deficit in its Education and General fund (E&G) budget beginning in the 2025-26 fiscal year (FY26).
 This shortfall is because expenses are growing more rapidly than revenue.
 During the 2024-25 fiscal year (FY25), the E&G fund was balanced; revenue was sufficient to cover expenses.
-Going forward, however, net tuition revenue, which represents almost 80% of all E&G fund revenue, is growing at only 2.5%, while compensation costs, which represent nearly 80% of the E&G fund expenses, are increasing at 7.1%.
+Net tuition revenue accounts for almost 80% of all E&G fund revenue, but it is projected to grow by only 2.5%.
+In contrast, compensation costs—nearly 80% of E&G fund expenses—are increasing at 7.1%.

 Some of the factors contributing to this situation include: